 How did I find out what French activities students like best?

 I asked them, regularly, what was working and what I could do better.
 Sometimes, that meant swallowing my pride and taking some criticism.
 This wasn’t super-easy at first, but I figured, it’s not about me.
 I need to find what works for them.
 Here are two resources I use to get student feedback – and both of them are free. 🙂

 I use these to assess how my students are doing, but I also ask them to tell me how I can help them.
 Sometimes I’ll ask what their favorite (or least favorite) activity is.
 Sometimes, I’ll ask them what they need help with or what I’m not being clear about.
 It’s a quick and easy way to see how I’m doing.
 Grab these free exit tickets here.

 This is another effective way to make sure I’m teaching in the best way to help my students.
 With their feedback, I knew how to pace classes, where I need to provide more support, and where I was doing well (and not so well).
+I found out what French activities they loved and which ones weren’t their favorites.
 Grab this free feedback tool here!

 I hope this helps you find some fun new French activities your students will love!